-M10.
-Failing to Include a "Paid For By" Notice, or Use of a Misleading "Paid for By" Notice.
+M6.
+Failure to Include a "Paid For By" Notice, or Use of a Misleading "Paid for By" Notice.

 Independent spenders are required to include a "paid for by" notice including a statement of independence and information about the spender, its leaders and its contributors with all communications.
-See NYC Charter § 1052 (a)(15)(c); Board Rule 14-04.
+See NYC Charter 1052 (a)(15)(c); Board Rule 14-04.

 The standard penalty is the greater of \$250 or 25% of the cost of the communication.
-If the value of the communication is unknown, the penalty will be based on the table found in section M2.
+If the value of the communication is unknown, the penalty will be \$10,000, which may be adjusted based on the type of communication.

-M11.
+M7.
 Using a "Paid for By Notice" not of Conspicuous Size and Style, not Clearly Spoken, or not Complete.